Will-Barnard-WB/Data-Processing-Pipeline-and-Web-Dashboard/README.md

 1. **Data Extraction:** Airflow DAG fetches real-time stock prices using yfinance.
 2. **Data Storage:** The fetched data is cleaned and inserted into a PostgreSQL database.
 3. **Backend Service:** Flask API queries PostgreSQL for the latest stock data.
-4. **Frontend Dashboard:** React app fetches data from Flask API and displays summaries and trends.
+4. **Frontend Dashboard:** React app fetches data from Flask API and displays recent open/close prices.
 5. **Automation & Logging:** Airflow manages the workflow scheduling and provides detailed logs.

 ---